 Testofen is the name given to a trademarked form of the herb fenugreek.
 The scientific names for fenugreek are Trigonella foenugraecum and Trigonella foenum-graecum.
-Keep these terms in mind during as the Testofen research is reviewed below.
+Keep these terms in mind as the Testofen research is reviewed below.
 Two other names for fenugreek that's sometimes used is Greek hay and Greek hay seed.

 Testofen is a registered trademark of the company Gencor Pacific (GencorPacific.com).
 In other words, Gencor Pacific created the name “Testofen” as a way to subtly drive home the message to men that this extract of fenugreek raises testosterone.

 Let's look at some the research on fenugreek and testosterone and try to find out

 - Trigonella foenugraecum testosterone